Bachelor's Degree in Life Sciences

 - Key stages of clinical investigation: preclinical studies (acute toxicity studies, subacute toxicity studies, mutagenicity studies, teratogenicity studies, local tolerance studies)

 – 5 ECTS – Objectives Through the therapeutic chemistry course, students should acquire a solid understanding of the drug classes covered.
-The therapeutic chemistry course describes the classification of each class of drugs by addressing their structure, structure-activity relationships, physicochemical properties related to pharmacokinetic parameters, as well as therapeutic indications related to pharmacokinetics.
+The therapeutic chemistry course describes the classification of each class of drugs, covering their structure, structure-activity relationships, physicochemical properties related to pharmacokinetic parameters, and therapeutic indications related to pharmacokinetics.
 The objectives of the “peptide synthesis” section are:

-- to understand the applications of peptides in the field of health (as active ingredients and pharmacological tools) as well as the main techniques used to produce peptide libraries.
+- to understand the uses of peptides in the field of health (as active ingredients and pharmacological tools) as well as the main techniques used to produce peptide libraries.

-- to propose a synthesis strategy and know how to implement it in practice in order to obtain a simple peptide.
+- to propose a synthesis strategy and know how to implement it in practice to obtain a simple peptide.

-- how to analyze a peptide and purify it using chromatography.
+- to learn how to analyze a peptide and purify it using chromatography.

 - List of Medications (INN and Brand Name)